Contingency Tables and Relative Frequencies In Exercises 33–36, u... | Study Prep in Pearson+

 Contingency Tables

 A contingency table is a type of data representation that displays the frequency distribution of variables.
-It allows for the examination of the relationship between two categorical variables, such as employment status and educational attainment in this case.
-Each cell in the table represents the count of observations that fall into the corresponding categories, facilitating analysis of patterns and associations.
+It allows for the examination of the relationship between two categorical variables by showing how the frequencies of one variable are distributed across the categories of another.
+In this case, the table illustrates the employment status of U.S. adults based on their educational attainment.

 Recommended video: